eldre/PhD_Thesis/Versions/1.0/4_chapitre2.md

 # Abstract

 With the widespread influence of human activities on marine ecosystems, evaluation of ecological status provides valuable information for conservation initiatives and sustainable development.
 To this end, many environmental indicators have been developed worldwide and there is a growing need to evaluate their performance by calculating ecological status in a wide range of ecosystems at multiple spatial and temporal scales.
 This study calculated and contrasted sixteen indicators of ecological status from three methodological categories: abundance measures, diversity parameters and characteristic species.
 This selection was applied to coastal benthic ecosystems at Sept-Îles (Québec, Canada), an important industrial harbour area in the Gulf of St. Lawrence, and related to habitat parameters (organic matter, grain size fractions and heavy metal concentrations).
-Nearly all indicators highlighted a generally good ecological status in the study area, where communities presented an unperturbed profile with high taxa and functional diversities and without the dominance of opportunistic taxa.
+Nearly all indicators highlighted a generally good ecological status in the study area, where communities presented an unperturbed profile with high taxa and functional diversities, and without the dominance of opportunistic taxa.
 Some correlations with habitat parameters were detected, especially with heavy metals, and bootstrap analyses indicated quite robust results.
-This study provides valuable information on the application of environmental indicators in Canadian coastal ecosystems, along with insights on their use for environmental assessments.
+This study provides valuable information on the application of environmental indicators in Canadian coastal ecosystems, along with insights on their use for environmental assessments.\

 ***Keywords***: environmental indicators, ecological status, coastal benthos, macrofauna, Gulf of St. Lawrence

 # Introduction

 Anthropogenic influences on marine ecosystems occur globally, with possible perturbation of habitats and communities [@Halpern2007; @Halpern2019].
-Many international organizations have recognized the importance of biologically diverse ecosystems for humanity and have established objectives and targets for their protection and sustainable use [@UN1992; @CBD2010; @SDG2015].
+Many international organizations have recognized the importance of biologically diverse ecosystems for humanity and have established objectives and targets for their protection and sustainable use [@UN1992; @CBD2010; @SDG2020].
 The management of ecosystems requires an understanding of how habitats and communities respond to drivers of change, *i.e.* forces that affect environmental processes and modify ecosystem state from equilibrium [@Boonstra2015; @Beauchesne2020a; @Orr2020].
 In addition to natural drivers (*e.g.* temperature anomalies, freshwater inputs, hypoxic events), influences from human activities (*e.g.* fisheries, chemical pollution, species introductions) are also considered as ecosystem drivers.
 As natural and anthropogenic drivers may affect ecosystems concomitantly, it is important to understand how both relate to observed effects [@Brown2014].
-To tackle these questions, environmental assessments rely on the best available knowledge, acquired through ecological groundwork in ecosystems of interest (such as biodiversity surveys, time series monitoring or experimental studies), and on the communication of results to a wide range of stakeholders [@Borja2012; -@Borja2014; @Chapman2016; @Teixeira2016].
+To tackle these questions, environmental assessments rely on the best available knowledge, acquired through ecological groundwork in ecosystems of interest (such as biodiversity surveys, time series monitoring or experimental studies), and on the communication of results to a wide range of stakeholders [@Borja2012; @Borja2014; @Chapman2016; @Teixeira2016].
 Because such assessments are important foundations for decision makers, it is essential to properly account for the inherent complexity and variability of ecological data.

 The use of integrative methods, such as indicators, is particularly relevant in this context.
 An indicator of ecological status is defined as a quantitative measure that synthesizes ecosystem information to infer ecosystem status [@Rice2003; @Rees2008].
-Many holistic frameworks, such as ecosystem-based management, marine spatial planning and DPSIR (Driver Pressure State Impact Responses) models, have included indicators in their methodology [@Smeets1999; @Niemi2004; @Rees2008; @Levin2009; @Atkins2011; @Borja2016b; @Santos2019].
+Many holistic frameworks, such as ecosystem-based management, marine spatial planning and DPSIR (Driver-Pressure-State-Impact-Responses) models, have included indicators in their methodology [@Smeets1999; @Niemi2004; @Rees2008; @Levin2009; @Atkins2011; @Borja2016b; @Santos2019].
 For example, the Marine Strategy Framework Directive identified indicators and descriptors to monitor the ecological status of European marine waters [@EC2008; @Borja2013; @Borja2015b; @Borja2016b].
 However, environmental indicators evaluate specific ecosystem components, perturbations and/or spatiotemporal scales, potentially limiting their applicability in other systems, thus leading to the development of many indicators worldwide [@Niemi2004; @Pinto2009; @Teixeira2016].

 One of the ecosystem components most frequently selected for environmental indicators are macrobenthic invertebrates, as they play an important role in the structure and functioning of benthic marine ecosystems [@Dauvin2007a; @Pratt2014].
 Examples of this include engineering species (*e.g.* structural features for other species, bioturbation) and interactions with nutrient cycles (*e.g.* nutrient sequestration in sediments, remineralization, benthic-pelagic coupling) [@Largaespada2012; @Link2013; @Belley2016; @Bourque2018].
 Many macrobenthic species are characterized by a sedentary lifestyle and a relatively long life span, which is particularly interesting when studying human influence as communities will reflect medium-term conditions, resulting in adaptation or local extinction [*e.g.* @Dauer1993; @Borja2000; @Wei2020].